ColtonWright51/Sixfab_5G/README.md

 - CPIN READY.
 Operation like locking/unlocking PIN is allowed.
 - SMS DONE.
 SMS initialization completed.
 - PB DONE.
 Phonebook initialization completed.

+`AT+QINISTAT` can tell you that the (U)SIM is ready, but if you query if the (U)SIM is detected with `AT+QSIMDET?` it will always tell you that (U)SIM card detection is disabled and the insert level is low.